nathanstitt/react-braintree-fields/README.md

  * onError: Function that will be called if an Braintree error is encountered.
  * getTokenRef: A function that will be called once Braintree the API is initialized.
 It will be called with a function that can be used to initiate tokenization.
    * The tokenization function will return a Promise which will be either resolved or rejected.
 If resolved, the promise payload will contain an object with the `nonce` and other data from Braintree.
+ * onDataCollectorInstanceReady: A function that will be called with the results of `Braintree.dataCollector.create`

 ## HostedField Component